 Lactate threshold — what it is and how to train

-Lactate threshold is the maximum exercise intensity at which blood lactate production equals the rate at which the body can clear it.
+Lactate threshold is the maximum exercise intensity at which the production of lactate in the blood equals the rate at which the body is able to clear it.

-- Lactate threshold (LT) is the most important indicator of endurance, even more significant than VO2 max for determining race pace.
+- Lactate threshold (LT) is the most important endurance indicator, even more significant than VO2 max for determining race pace.

-- Lactate is not the enemy, but a fuel source; fatigue is caused by the accompanying buildup of hydrogen ions (acidosis).
+- Lactate is not the enemy, but a fuel source; fatigue is due to the accompanying buildup of hydrogen ions (acidosis).

 - Training the threshold through tempo runs or intervals increases the speed you can sustain for a long time (up to 60 minutes).

-A few years ago, I worked with an amateur cyclist who was plateauing.
+A few years ago, I worked with an amateur cyclist who was stuck in a plateau.
 His training consisted only of long, slow rides or very short, intense sprints.
 He lacked work in the "threshold zone."
-After determining his approximate threshold heart rate (around 165 bpm), we introduced one weekly workout: 2 x 15 minutes of riding at a steady heart rate of 160-165 bpm, with 5 minutes of easy riding for recovery between them.
-At first, he could barely finish the second interval.
-After 6 weeks, he was doing 2 x 20 minutes at the same heart rate, but at an average speed 2 km/h faster.
+After determining his approximate threshold heart rate (around 165 bpm), we introduced one weekly workout: 2 x 15 minutes of riding at a steady heart rate of 160-165, with 5 minutes of easy riding for recovery between them.
+At first, he barely finished the second interval.
+After 6 weeks, he was doing 2 x 20 minutes at the same heart rate, but with an average speed 2 km/h higher.
 This allowed him to improve his personal best time on an 80km course by almost 10 minutes.

-Training the lactate threshold is crucial for any sport requiring sustained endurance – running, cycling, swimming, triathlon, cross-country skiing.
+Training lactate threshold is crucial for any sport requiring sustained endurance – running, cycling, swimming, triathlon, cross-country skiing.
 The goal is to spend a certain amount of time in a training zone that is very close to your LT2.
-Determining the Zone: Without a lab test, you can estimate your threshold zone approximately: * By Heart Rate: 88-92% of your maximum heart rate. * By Feel (RPE): "Comfortably hard."
+Determining the zone: Without a lab test, you can approximate your threshold zone: * By heart rate: 88-92% of your maximum heart rate. * By perceived exertion (RPE): "Comfortably hard."
 You can say 2-3 words, but not a full sentence.
-The effort feels like 7-8 on a scale of 1 to 10. * By Pace: The average pace you can sustain at maximum effort for 30 minutes.
-Main Training Methods: 1.
-Tempo Training (Tempo Run/Ride): The classic method.
-It consists of a warm-up (10-15 min), followed by 20-40 minutes of continuous effort right at the lactate threshold, and finishes with a cool-down (10-15 min).
+The exertion feels like 7-8 on a scale of 1 to 10. * By pace: The average pace you can sustain at maximum effort for 30 minutes.
+Main training methods: 1.
+Tempo training (Tempo run/ride): The classic method.
+It consists of a warm-up (10-15 min), followed by 20-40 minutes of continuous effort right at the lactate threshold, and ends with a cool-down (10-15 min).
 This is the "gold standard" for improving LT.
-2. Cruise Intervals (Long intervals with short rests): Longer intervals at threshold intensity, separated by short rests.
+2. Cruise intervals (long intervals with short rests): Longer intervals at threshold intensity, separated by short rests.
 This allows you to accumulate more total time in the zone than with continuous tempo training.
 Example: 4 x 8 minutes at threshold pace with 2 minutes of easy running for recovery between them.
 Total time in the zone is 32 minutes.Comparison of LT Training Methods

 |---|---|---|---|